Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

-\citet{gradient_supervision} develop this idea further by incorporating samples with contrasting labels but similar semantic information (i.e. similar content variables), i.e. counterfactual samples, as a means of improving the training of model $f(\cdot)$ (see \Cref{chapter:cgm} for further comment).
-They propose a regularization term that enforces alignment between local gradients $\nabla_{\vx}f(\vx_i)$ and a ground truth gradient.
-The ground truth gradient mimics the translation in the input space necessary to switch the model output between two contrasting samples and their corresponding labels.
+\citet{gradient_supervision} propose to automatically identify counterfactual samples and suggest a method to exploit them for learning useful feature maps.
+They propose a regularization term that enforces alignment between local gradients $\nabla_{\vx}f(\vx_i)$ and a ground truth gradient: the ground truth gradient mimics the translation in the input space (i.e. $\vx_j - \vx_i$ for counterfactual samples $\vx_i,\vx_j$) necessary to switch the model output between two contrasting samples and their corresponding labels.